“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 ― Abraham Lincoln

 Lincoln’s wise words ring true for all walks of life and none more so than university assignments.
-Assignments are a key part of university.
+Assignments are a key part of the university.
 Students who learn how to plan an assignment early on in their university career will find their assignments less daunting, easier to write and crucially, more highly graded.
 Below are some key tips on how you can successfully plan a great assignment.

 Read the Question!